arafato/remira-logomate/Readme.md

 The environment consists of
 - 1 VNET (10.0.0.0/16) which contains one subnet (10.0.0.0/24)
 - 1 VM (cannot be scaled out) that runs the Logomate backend
-- 1 Azure SQL database
+- 1 Azure SQL database (Logical Server + Database)
 - 1 Azure Blob Storage that will be used for data exchange between a customer and its Logomate environment

 Additionally, an external Azure storage account (and its account key) needs to be specified that hosts the installation scripts and assets.
 This account is not part of a customer environment.